tobykurien/Xtendroid/README.md

 Setup [Eclipse][Xtend] or [Android Studio][android_studio] with the Xtend plugin.

-Have a look at the [XtendApp skeleton app][xtendapp] to jump-start your project.
+Clone the [XtendApp skeleton app][xtendapp] to jump-start your project.
 It is a pre-configured skeleton Xtendroid app for Android Studio 2+.
-Simply clone it to begin your new project.

 Method 1: Copy JAR file in
 ------------------------